bw-math/bw-math/source/assignments/problems/probability/03_RANDOM_VARIABLES.rst

 1. A box contains 10 frisbes of radii 1, 2, ..., 10, respectively.
 What is the expected value of the circumference of a frisbee selected at random from this box?

-2. Margaret Margot owns the boutique bakery *Cupcake Connoisseur*.
+2. Meredith Margaret Monsoon owns the boutique bakery *Cupcake Connoisseur*.
 She makes cupcakes and sells them for $15 a piece (they are really good cupcakes).
 After several years of tracking the seasonal variations in cupcake sales, she has estimated the following probability distribution for the number of cupcakes she sells a day.

 +--------------------+----------------------------+
 | Number of Cupcakes | :math:`P(\mathcal{X}=x_i)` |